rnr/openedx-app-foundation-ios/README.md

 # OEXFoundation Integration on iOS

-**OEXFoundation** is a core library providing essential dependencies, extensions, utilities, and interfaces for building plugins within the OpenEdX iOS ecosystem.
+**OEXFoundation** is a core library providing essential dependencies, extensions, utilities, and protocols for building plugins within the OpenEdX iOS ecosystem.
 This library allows developers to extend the functionality of OpenEdX by creating plugins that integrate seamlessly into the platform.

 ### Step 1: Installation
 **OEXFoundation** is distributed exclusively via Swift Package Manager (SPM).
 To add it to your project: